john-science/data_science_by_example/examples/6_reading_csv/RESULTS.md

 In the science and data science worlds it is extremely common to need to read CSV files, and process them line by line.
 So it is worth our time to look at the various ways to do this.
 In this study, we will only look at files under ~200MB.
 Not because files larger than a GB or even a Terrabyte are uncommon, but because the methods involved in reading files that are too large to fit into memory are different and the results start to depend heavily on how much memory you will have.

 There is a big parameter space for this problem.
 To start, we will break our study down into two components: the file being read, and the method used to read it.
 Obviously the file size might affect the read time.
-But we will also consider: the number of columns, the data types of the text in each column, and we should consider fixed-width file types.
+But we will also consider: the number of columns, and we should consider fixed-width file types.
 And we will consider as many different was to read the files as we can think of.

+Obviously, CSV (or fixed-width) files might contain numerical data.
+But in this instance we are not interested in timing the conversion of strings to float or integers, so we will simply parse the lines into strings.
+(If you're interested, converting a string to a `float` is much faster than converting it to an `int` in Python.)

 ## Methods